aaru-dps/Aaru/Aaru.Localization/README.md

-This is the project where all the localized strings of the Aaru application reside.
+This is the project where shared the localized strings of the Aaru application reside.

-Many of them are shared between different projects, and even with the Aaru server, that's why they reside there.
+Many of them are shared between different projects, that's why they reside there.

+Strings that are not, or at least should not, be shared, are in each project's folder.

 Here are following some tips for translators:
 - The files are in the Microsoft Resource format, it shall be editable with most translation tools and if not they can be edited with Visual Studio Community (it's free).